 Serving Suggestions

-I love to enjoy this low-carb oatmeal for breakfast topped with fresh berries and nuts.
-A dash of ground cinnamon or cardamom elevates the flavors, it is optional though.
+Flavorings: A dash of ground cinnamon or cardamom adds a pleasant flavor to the oatmeal, it is optional though.

 How to Store

-Chia seed overnight oats are best stored in a mason jar - or any glass jar with a tight-fitting lid.
+You can store chia seed overnight oats in the refrigerator in a mason jar or any glass jar with a tight-fitting lid.

-Overnight oats will keep for 2 days in the fridge.
+Overnight oats stay good for 2 days in the fridge.
 After the 2-day mark, their texture breaks down too much.

 Flavor Variations